frantzyy/my-cv/README.md

 Tech lead for two agile teams that develop and support customer service applications (12 in total) for our agent and partner users covering Safeco and Liberty brands.

 * Modernized 3 applications to React/NodeJS with an average savings of 90% ($25,000 to $2,500) per application.
-* Change leader that defined a vision, roadmap, and architectural runway to modernize our legacy monolith applications away from Java/WAS to cloud navtive applications using Java/Tomcat and React/NodeJS in OCF and AWS with an estimated savings of 250K year over year.
+* Change leader that defined a vision, roadmap, and architectural runway to modernize our legacy monolith applications away from Java/WAS to cloud navtive applications using Java/Tomcat and React/NodeJS in OCF and AWS with an estimated savings of $250K year over year.
 * Built a reverse proxy to support authentication, multi-sessions, and session affinity of our legacy applications.
 * Migrated our apps off of Siteminder to Ping and Azure AD using OIDC and OAuth2, while providing examples for other teams to follow.
-* Assisted in production support and performance triage with key wins in reducing errors by 80% and improving end user response times by 1 second for savings of $?? per year.
+* Assisted in production support and performance triage with key wins in reducing errors by 80% and improving end user response times by 1 second that equates to direct savings on end users's average handle times.

 ### GMR US - Distribution
 Was part of a core team of top developers and solutions engineers that had been tasked with architecting and developing the go-forward state shared platform for 21 front-end applications to use.

 * Assessed new technologies and frameworks by protyping and providing recommendations, documentation, and examples
 *	Championed common code libraries using inner source techniques for maintaince, versioning, and adding new features
 *	Helped migrate all 21 applications from RTC to Git and mentored each team.
 *	Helped lead and mentor 10 teams directly, adovating for BDD, test automation, and cloud adoption.